aaquib90/questit/README.md

 ## Current Status (November 2025)

 - The in-browser workbench now sends prompts straight to the AI proxy and renders the returned HTML/CSS/JS inside a sandboxed iframe.
 GitHub repo adaptation and Code Interpreter auto-repair are temporarily disabled.
+- The workbench UI now runs on shadcn/ui (Tailwind) with an emerald theme, giving generation and iteration flows a consistent Questit look.
+- Generated tools can now be iterated via follow-up prompts inside the workbench; the UI sends the current HTML/CSS/JS bundle back to the proxy so updates stay contextual.
 - The legacy harness at `public/test.html` is available for quick local testing (`python3 -m http.server 8000` → `http://localhost:8000/public/test.html`).
 - Cloudflare Pages hosts the simplified React workbench (`web/`), while the existing Workers (AI proxy, GitHub proxy, package, publish, self-test, dispatch) remain deployed for staging and production.
 - Publish/self-test flows still rely on the Worker APIs, but the UI currently focuses on generation + preview.
 Additional guardrails (repo selection, auto-publish) will be reintroduced iteratively.